realpython/python-guide/docs/shipping/packaging.rst

 4. **Upload the new files**

-* Use a client like Cyberduck to sync the entire :code:`packages` folder to your s3 bucket
+* Use a client like Cyberduck to sync the entire :file:`packages` folder to your s3 bucket
 * Make sure you upload :code:`packages/simple/index.html` as well as all new files and directories

 5. **Fix new file permissions**